bikeshaving/crank/website/guides/05-special-tags-and-props.md

 }
 ```

-In the example above, `pure` is a higher-order component, a function which takes a component and returns a component which compares new and old props and yields a `Copy` element if old and new props are shallowly equal.
-A `Copy` element can appear anywhere in an element tree to prevent rerenderings, and the only prop `Copy` elements take is the `crank-key` prop, allowing you to copy elements by key.
+In the example above, `memo` is a higher-order component, a function which takes a component and returns a component which compares new and old props and yields a `Copy` element if old and new props are shallowly equal.
+A `Copy` element can appear anywhere in an element tree to prevent rerenderings, and the only prop `Copy` elements take is the `crank-key` prop, allowing you to copy elements by key rather than position.

 ### Raw
-Sometimes, you may want to insert raw HTML or actual DOM nodes into the rendered output.
+Sometimes, you may want to insert raw HTML or actual DOM nodes directly into the element tree.
 Crank allows you to do this with the `Raw` element.
-The `Raw` element takes a `value` prop which can be either an HTML string or a DOM node.
-If it’s an HTML string the renderer will parse it and inject the resulting DOM nodes, and if it’s a DOM node Crank will simply insert them in place.
-Be careful when using `Raw` elements, as passing unsanitized text inputs can lead to cross-site scripting vulnerabilities.
+The `Raw` element takes a `value` prop which is interpreted by the renderer.
+For the DOM renderer, if `value` is an HTML string, the renderer will parse and insert the resulting DOM nodes, and if it’s already a DOM node Crank will insert them in place.
+Be careful when using `Raw` elements, as passing unsanitized text inputs can lead to security vulnerabilities.

 ```jsx
 /** @jsx createElement */